"The kind of hacker your city wants"

 read about them being a lead developer for an open source tool and being involved with civic hacking activities.
 Kudos to MS for having their work voted by a NYC civic hackathon as the Best Civic Hack developed at the event.

 "Athena, an open-source Microsoft initiated tool visualizing the civic technology space, won the most votes from participants for Best Civic Hack at the conclusion of this weekend's Code Across NYC event...to encourage civic technologists to engage with city open data and build tools to make government services more accessible.
 Other partners were Microsoft, New York Tech Meet-up, Silicon Harlem, the Mayor's Office of Data Analytics, Code for America's brigade program and the Internet Society..."It's not just something to look at, it's something to interact with," John Paul Farmer, director of tech and civic innovation at Microsoft NY, said...He explained how the platform aims to make it possible to see links between groups and individuals that invest or fund each other, or that collaborate or share data with each other.
 In addition, the tool, which also won the best visualization award, seeks to show influence based for example on the size of an organization or Twitter followers...A team working on BetaNYC's year-long effort to create a digital interface for the City Record was awarded the title of Best Document Scraper..."This is the second-most important data set in the city," Noel Hidalgo, executive director of BetaNYC, said during project presentations.
-"Nobody knows about it, but once it's out there it will be as important as the law of the land and 311."...A related submitted project involved scraping Department of Finance documents to track the number of rent-stabilized units over time, and was inspired by conversations with the office of Councilwoman Helen Rosenthal."
+"Nobody knows about it, but once it's out there it will be as important as the law of the land and 311."...A related submitted project involved scraping Department of Finance documents to track the number of rent-stabilized units over time, and was inspired by conversations with the office of Councilwoman Helen Rosenthal.""Stop Waiting for Permission"

 This article was referenced during a PyCon 2015 talk by Catherine Bracy about civic hacking.
 She was a keynote speaker at the conference and was promoting civic hacking to the Python developers.
 Bracy told the audience that "developers help communities by making publicly accessible information and tools...and she called for further reflection on the roles FOSS developers have in our society..."
 The article she referenced has the subtitle "How civic hacking changed the way I saw my city —and myself" and tells this story:

 "Philadelphia was one of the first cities to host Code for America Fellows—men and women spending a year of their lives dedicated to finding ways to leverage technology and open data to improve government...I vividly remember watching one of those Fellows, Peter Fecteau, talk about civic hacking at my first Ignite Philly and thinking, I want to do that.
 I want to help.
 But there was one big problem: I didn’t know how to code.
 I mean, I knew as much HTML/CSS as the next marketer — enough to build email templates.
 But I wasn’t a programmer or developer, and I certainly wasn’t a hacker...I’d search once a year, at least, usually while apartment hunting.
 What are the parking rules on this street?
 Most often, I was looking for a map of residential parking permit zones.
 Google Trends said I wasn’t alone, but I couldn’t find so much as a jpeg...I’d never made a map before.
 Buried in more search results, I discovered the text of the city code that defined the district boundaries.
 And then I found Mapbox, which changed everything.
 I could essentially take a crayon and draw the outlines of these districts on a base map that wasn’t covered in terribly-aliased text.
-It was beautiful on mobile, even retina devices."
+It was beautiful on mobile, even retina devices."Enjoy your weekend!
+As you're out and about in your city tonight or tomorrow, think about what problems civic hacking might solve, or how it could make your area a better place to live.

 If you don't yet have a reserved spot in the June 6 "DHMN Civic Hackathon/Appleton 2015," REGISTER TODAY!!!